 Trustee, Client Services

-Janis Elwell has been a Turner Syndrome Foundation volunteer since January of 2019.
+Janis Elwell has been a volunteer of the Turner Syndrome Foundation since January of 2019.
 Her degree in Computer Science and experience in Executive Administrative roles have contributed greatly to data management.
 As a longtime volunteer in her community, Janis brings the perspective of our invaluable volunteers to the TSF Board.
+She is often the first voice one hears upon a new diagnosis or when seeking patient support.
 Janis aims to raise awareness of Turner Syndrome throughout her community and beyond.

 Kayla M. Ganger, PA-C